pirsch-analytics/docs/docs/api-sdks/api.md

 ### Funnels

-This endpoint returns a funnel including its definition and data for the selected period.
-Other filter parameters do not have an effect on it.
+This endpoint returns a funnel including its definition and data for the selected period and filter.
+The filter is applied to the first step and therefore to all subsequent steps.

-Funnels need to be definied before they can be queried.
+Funnels must be defined before they can be queried.
 The `funnel_id` query parameter must be set in addition to the filter period and domain ID.

 `GET /api/v1/statistics/funnel`